fafadiatech/fafadiatech.github.io/_posts/2017-01-27-how-to-make-your-code-more-pythonic.markdown

 ### Python Outsourcing

-Have a startup idea you'd see come to life?
+Have a startup idea you'd like to see come to life?
 Have a legacy codebase that needs upgradation?
 Have a deadline and want to get job done on budget?
 Look no further, <a href="mailto:customercare@fafadiatech.com">Hire Fafadia Tech</a>

 Why select Fafadia Tech?